aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/40-experiment-cfn/_index.en.md

 ## CFN template format

-The CloudFormation template uses the same format as the API but capitalizes the first letter of section names.
+The AWS CloudFormation template uses the same format as the API but capitalizes the first letter of section names.
 As such the FIS experiment template from the previous section would become:

 ```json
 {